Show: Scouse Cinderella

-Taking the pantomime concept to a different level, once again the Royal Court provided its unique, adult-aimed version of a classic Christmas panto tale, in this case Cinderella with a distinctly Scouse twang!
+Talk about taking the pantomime concept to a different level!
+Once again the Royal Court Theatre provides its unique, adult-aimed version of a classic Christmas panto tale.
+In this case, it’s Scouse Cinderella, thus meaning that it’s Cinderella with a distinctly Scouse twang!

 This local take on the timeless story of Cinderella begins with the news that Cinderella (Hayley Sheen) has lost her mother – the Fairly Goodmother, played by Lindzi Germain – in a chip pan fire, supposedly started (albeit accidentally) by Cinders.
 Meanwhile, the local woods are put up for sale to raise money for the City Council, meaning that the animals are going to lose their natural habitat.
 The comedy kicks in right away, especially when we meet Joe Hardupson (Keddy Sutton), a completely believable parody of Mayor Joe Anderson, which leads to all sorts of sight gags and region-based one-liners.
 The Mayor, who is Cinders’ father, cries at the grave of his wife, which reads “1973-Yesterday!”

-The audience participation is encouraged throughout, with a member of the public given a special diamond ring by Buttons (Michael Fletcher), this being a ring – The Heart Of Liverpool – that holds the key to potential prosperity and fortune.
+The cast encourages audience participation throughout.
+So, a member of the public receives a special diamond ring by Buttons (Michael Fletcher).
+It’s the ring – The Heart Of Liverpool – that holds the key to potential prosperity and fortune.
 Meanwhile, Cinder’s evil auntie, and the twin sister of her mum (Lillian Redrowding, also played by Lindzi Germain), turns up out of the blue, and manages to switch the will of the dearly departed with one of her own, meaning that when Mayor Hardupson reads it out, it will be her and not Cinders who receives the diamond ring, as well as her housing company benefitting from the planned forest works.

-The music was really good, with some notable original tunes, and the singing performances of Hayley Sheen and Michael Fletcher were outstanding.
-Andrew Schofield and Paul Duckworth were hysterical during their scenes, though I would have liked to have seen more of them.
-The costumes ranged from authentic to highly amusing (such as the backless dresses for the Ugly Sisters as they headed to the Ball), and the local references were spot-on without becoming overwhelming or detrimental to the story.
-The show finished off with I’ve Had The Time Of My Life, with the Mayor being the subject of the big lift.
+The music was really good, with some notable original tunes.
+And the singing performances of Hayley Sheen and Michael Fletcher were outstanding.
+Andrew Schofield and Paul Duckworth were hysterical during their scenes.
+But I would have liked to have seen more of them.
+The costumes ranged from authentic to highly amusing.
+One example was the backless dresses for the Ugly Sisters as they headed to the Ball.
+And the local references were spot-on without becoming overwhelming or detrimental to the story.
+The show ended with I’ve Had The Time Of My Life, with the Mayor receiving the big lift.

-Still, this review is designed to cover the elements of the show that the cast and crew were in control of, and to that end, this was a real Christmas treat.
-If you’re looking for something different, yet still very funny and perfect for the Liverpool crowd, then Scouse Cinderella is the show that you have to see this Christmas.
+Still, this review covers elements of the show that the cast and crew were in control of.
+And to that end, this was a real Christmas treat.
+If you want something different, yet still very funny and perfect for the Liverpool crowd, you must see Scouse Cinderella this Christmas.